Cascolus: Description

 Cascolus is a long, somewhat vermiform arthropod, roughly 9 millimetres long.
-It has a head segment containing a head shield, stalked eyes and five pairs of limbs, the first similar to megacheirans and the other four biramous with gnathobases, followed by a nine-segmented thorax and two possibly limbless segments near the posterior.
+It has a head segment containing a head shield, stalked eyes and five pairs of limbs.
+The first appendages bore 3 long flagella similar to the first appendages of many megacheirans, and the other four were biramous with gnathobases.
+The thorax had at least 9 segments, each bearing appendages with a long, spinose, gently tapered endopod and a large flap shaped exopod and two smaller, similarly shaped epipods.
+The 4th and 5th head appendages were similar to the trunk appendages, but smaller and the 4th only had 1 epipod.
+Two paired rows of tubercles ran along dorsal side of the trunk and there may have been two possibly limbless segments near the posterior.
 The trunk remains similar in size through tergites 1-4, and then decreases in width onwards into the limbless segments.
+The posterior end of the body is not known.